Skip to main content

 Endline

-A final data collection point at programme completion that measures achieved outcomes against baseline and target values.
+A final data collection point at program completion that measures achieved outcomes against baseline and target values.

 Midline

-A data collection point conducted midway through a programme to assess trajectory and enable adaptive decisions.
+A data collection point conducted midway through a program to assess trajectory and enable adaptive decisions.

 Indicator Selection & Development